hongwilliam/FINAL-PROJECT/README.md

     for reference: Patriots vs Texans, Chiefs vs Steelers, Cowboys vs Packers, Falcons vs Seahawks

-    during the week of presentations, this method should show emulate the results of the real life 2nd round as accurately as possible
+    during the week of presentations, this method should emulate the results of the real life 2nd round accurately

 method 8: simulate the real life semifinals and beyond -> java nflPlayoffSimulator simCC